 Soup is my favorite thing to make, whether it's in the slow cooker, on the stovetop, or in the Instant Pot.
 Instant Pot soup is my go-to for busy nights or when I need to throw a dinner together at the last minute.

-There are many Instant Pot broccoli cheese recipes out there that proclaim 1 minute cook times.
+There are many other Instant Pot broccoli cheese recipes out there that proclaim "dinner cooks in 1 minutes!"
 If it's too good to be true, then it probably isn't true.
 And it isn't.

-This takes about 30 minutes from the beginning of preparation to the time you can sit down as a family and enjoy it.
+Overall, this takes about 30 minutes from the beginning of preparation to the time you can sit down as a family and enjoy it.
+But still a quick dinner, nonetheless!

 It's ultra creamy.